vfremaux/moodle-local_vflibs/jquery/jqwidgets/ReadMe.txt

   styles/jqx.base.css: Stylesheet for the base Theme.
 The jqx.base.css file should be always included in your project.

-  styles/jqx.android.css: Stylesheet for the Android Theme styles/jqx.arctic.css: Stylesheet for the Arctic Theme styles/jqx.web.css: Stylesheet for the Web Theme
+  styles/jqx.material.css: Stylesheet for the Material Theme styles/jqx.material-purple.css: Stylesheet for the Material Purple Theme styles/jqx.material-green.css: Stylesheet for the Material Green Theme styles/jqx.android.css: Stylesheet for the Android Theme styles/jqx.arctic.css: Stylesheet for the Arctic Theme styles/jqx.web.css: Stylesheet for the Web Theme